top of page

 Tadhg O'Mahony, Environmental Protection Agency

 Tadhg graduated in Plant Science from University College Cork in 1984.
-He worked with NPWS on national surveys in 1984/85.
+He worked with National Parks & Wildlife Services on national surveys in 1984/85.
 Following a spell in outdoor education including field studies, Tadhg pursued postgraduate studies in Environmental Technology specialising in Water Management at Imperial College.
 He subsequently spent 10 years in environmental consultancy in the UK and Ireland in the areas of EIA and EcIA.
 Tadhg joined the Environmental Protection Agency in 1997 and, since 2003, has headed up the Strategic Environmental Assessment Unit in the Office of Evidence and Assessment.
-Advocating the integration of environmental considerations in sectoral plans, programmes and strategies, he is also part of the team involved in the production of the EPA’s State of Environment Report.
-A visiting lecturer at Oxford Brookes University and NUIG post graduate courses, Tadhg has a particular interest in freshwater & marine ecology, and is a keen photographer and avid collector and reader of natural history publications.
+Advocating for the integration of environmental considerations in sectoral plans, programmes and strategies, he is also part of the team involved in the production of the EPA’s State of Environment Report.

 Heading 2